ronnielutaro/ronnielutaro.github.io/README.md

-## Official Personal Blog Website
+## Official Personal Website

 ### Overview

-This is the code that powers my [Official Personal Blog Website](https://ronnielutalo.github.io/blog/)
+This is the code that powers my [Official Personal Website](https://ronnielutalo.github.io/blog/)